revaturelabs/interviewquestions/Python/Python-Functions & Array/Array.md

 ## Array

-1.What are the dynamic Arrays?
-How it will from basics Arrays?
+1.What are dynamic Arrays and how is it different from basics Arrays?

  <details><summary> <b>Show Answer</b> </summary>

-- Dynamic arrays (also known as a growable array, resizable array, mutable array ) offer a big improvement, i.e., automatic resizing.
+- Dynamic arrays (also known as a growable array, resizable array or mutable array ) offer a big improvement, i.e., automatic resizing.
 - An array has a fixed size, so you always have to specify the number of elements your array will hold ahead of time.
 However, a dynamic array expands as you add more elements to it and you need not determine the size ahead of time.

   </details>